ASSIGNMENT OF CASES TO VISITING JUDGES – UPDATE

 More than a dozen District and Circuit judges have now taken District of Delaware cases.
 The Court remains extremely grateful to these judges for lending us this generous assistance.

 All of Retired Judge Sue Robinson’s cases have been reassigned.
 The Vacant Judgeship docket (“VAC”), which receives one quarter of all new civil cases, is generally being handled as follows.
 New VAC cases are originally assigned to one of our three Magistrate Judges.
-Then, upon the filing of a “case-dispositive” matter (e.g., a motion to dismiss, motion for judgment on the pleadings, motion for summary judgment, or initiation of the claim construction process), VAC cases are considered ready for reassignment to a visiting judge.
+Then, upon the filing of a “case-dispositive” matter (e.g., a motion to dismiss, motion for judgement on the pleadings, motion for summary judgement, or initiation of the claim construction process), VAC cases are considered ready for reassignment to a visiting judge.

 Currently, the large majority of VAC cases ready for reassignment are being assigned to one of the following visiting judges:

 - Judge Mitchell Goldberg (Eastern District of Pennsylvania (“EDPA”))

 - Senior Judge Joseph Bataillon (District of Nebraska)

 In addition, over the next several months, the Court will be receiving assistance from judges in the Middle District of Pennsylvania (“MDPA”).
 Beginning immediately, certain non-patent cases that had been assigned to Judge Stark or Judge Andrews will be reassigned to an MDPA judge.
 Additionally, going forward, some non-patent cases that would otherwise have been assigned to the VAC docket will instead be assigned to an MDPA judge.

 The following are the MDPA judges who are currently providing assistance: